wei1009/Adventurebnb-Frontend/README.md

 ## Features

-1.When using the hotel search feature, users can search for hotels using US city names, zip codes, and hotel names.
+1. When using the hotel search feature, users can search for hotels using US city names, zip codes, and hotel names.
 Additionally, you can enter the check-in and check-out dates and the number of guests for searching.
-2.If users search by city name and zip code, it will show a list of hotel in the city or zip code.
+2. If users search by city name and zip code, it will show a list of hotel in the city or zip code.
 Users can view detailed information about the hotel that interests them by selecting it from the list.
-3.If users search by hotel name or select the hotel from city/ zip code hotels list page, it will show a list of hotel room types depending on how many guests will be visiting the hotel.
+3. If users search by hotel name or select the hotel from city/ zip code hotels list page, it will show a list of hotel room types depending on how many guests will be visiting the hotel.
 4. Once a user creates an account, they can edit their profile and save search results as a accommodation plan.
 5. Users can delete a plan and mark it as complete.